Is It Ever Too Cold To Snow

 Pay attention to the temperature profile of the atmosphere, not just the surface temperature.
 Many weather forecasts provide information about temperatures at different altitudes.
 This can help you understand whether the air column is cold enough for snow to reach the ground.

 If there's a warm layer aloft, the snow may melt before it reaches the surface.
-Conversely, if the entire air column is below freezing, the chances of snow are much higher.
+And conversely, if the entire air column is below freezing, the chances of snow are much higher.
 Understanding the atmospheric layers can give you a better sense of what to expect.

 Consider Moisture Availability